-FAST aims to develop a science-based, scalable and more sustainable FA&T framework, optimised initially for high nickel NMC (LiNi0.9Mn0.05Co0.05O2 and above) paired with graphite or graphite–silicon anodes.
+FAST aims to develop a science-based, scalable and more sustainable formation, ageing and testing framework, optimised initially for high nickel NMC (LiNi0.9Mn0.05Co0.05O2 and above) paired with graphite or graphite–silicon anodes.

-The project will manufacture high-quality single-layer and multi-layer pouch cells and develop novel formation protocols, optimising external stimuli such as current, voltage, time, temperature, pressure and electrolyte composition, to reduce energy and cost.
-In parallel the mechanisms involved will be investigated.
-Sensored cells, embedded with pressure, gas and strain sensors will track, in real-time, the physical and chemical changes that occur during formation and ageing, enabling real-time insight into SEI/CEI dynamics.
-Characterisation tools such as operando X-ray diffraction, spectroscopy, and magnetic resonance imaging will reveal interfacial evolution under realistic formation conditions, providing previously unmeasured mechanistic data to inform and validate new FA&T protocols.
+The project will manufacture single- and multi-layer pouch cells and develop novel formation protocols, optimising external stimuli to reduce energy and cost.
+Sensored cells will track, in real-time, the physical and chemical changes that occur during formation and ageing, providing direct insight into SEI/CEI dynamics.
+Characterisation tools will reveal interface evolution under realistic formation conditions, providing previously unmeasured mechanistic data to inform and validate new protocols.

 Researchers will also rapidly screen electrolyte formulations for wetting behaviour, gassing, and interfacial stability, using novel methods on active material powders including pre-lithiated materials.
-The effects of both passive formation techniques (e.g., the use of pressure, temperature, rest periods), and active formation (using electric or magnetic gradients and pulsed currents) will be investigated.
+The effects of both passive formation techniques (the use of pressure, temperature and rest periods), and active formation (using electric or magnetic gradients and pulsed currents) will be investigated.
 The desirability of the processes will be assessed by comparing energy input, time, capacity and energy losses during formation and cycling, with the cycle life of the resultant cells.
-Working closely with industry partners, these will be benchmarked against industrial standards and validated in full-format cells at the UK Battery Industrialisation Centre.
+These will be benchmarked against industrial standards and validated in full-format cells at the UK Battery Industrialisation Centre.

 Timeline with milestones / deliverables (to September 2028)